Interpretable agent communication from scratch (with a generic visual processor emerging on the side)

 \section{Conclusion}

 Deep agent coordination through communication has recently attracted considerable interest.
 Referential games are a natural environment to test the agents' emergent communication strategies.
 Past approaches, however, relied on relatively small image pools processed with pretrained visual networks, or on artificial input.
-We showed instead that deep agents can learn to refer to a high number of categories depicted in large-scale image datasets, while communicating through a discrete channel and developing their visual processing modules from scratch.
-Performance on referential games with two distinct test sets (one with categories not presented at training), along with protocol analysis, shows that the agents' protocol is effective and interpretable.
+We showed here that deep agents can learn to refer to a high number of categories depicted in large-scale image datasets, while communicating through a discrete channel and developing their visual processing modules from scratch.
+Performance on referential games with two distinct test sets (one with categories not presented at training), along with protocol analysis, shows that the agents' protocol is effective and partially interpretable.

 A key ingredient to success was input data augmentation.
 We borrowed this idea from recent approaches to self-supervised visual learning.
-We believe that the connection between emergent communication and this field can be mutually beneficial.
-In this work we showed how the agents' visual networks emerging from discriminative game playing already produce high-quality visual features.
-On the other hand, imposing a discrete bottleneck on network communication can be seen as an augmentation operation in the latent space of an existing contrastive learning system.
-Further integration with self-supervised learning methods should be explored in the future.
+Conversely, we showed how the agents' visual networks emerging from discriminative game playing produce high-quality visual features.
+Further integration of emergent communication and self-supervised learning methods should be explored in the future.